ciren/cilib/docs/basics/stepS.md

 <!--
 At this point, we now understand what `Step` is.
-`StepS` is very similar but now we are creating a step with a state.
+`StepS` is similar but now we are creating a step with a state.

 What is a state?
 Lets first at look functions to answer this.